folio-org/stripes-connect/doc/api.md

 A Stripes UI is composed of [React](https://facebook.github.io/react/) components.
 (You will need to learn at least the basics of React in order to use Stripes.)
-Any component may use the services of Stripes Connect to automate communication with back-end services.
-Such a component is known as a "connected component".
+Any component may use the services of Stripesthx Connect to automate communication with back-end services.
+A component that does this is known as a "connected component".

 In order to take advantage of Stripes Connect, a component must do two
 things: declare a _manifest_, which describes what data elements it